-Here are a number of positive reasons to having a Micro wedding:-
+Here are 6 positive reasons to planning a Micro wedding:-

 A small wedding of up to 20 guests is often much less stressful for couples.
 It strips the planning process right back to the things that are most important to you as a couple: the people you absolutely want by your side and the experience you want to create for yourselves and your guests.